duncanmcclean/simple-commerce/README.md

 ## Future of Simple Commerce

-I'm currently working hard on the next version of Simple Commerce, which I'm hoping to have in beta (or even fully released) by the end of the year.
+I'm currently working hard on the next version of Simple Commerce, which I'm hoping to have in beta in Q1 2025.
 You can find out more about [the next version](https://duncanmcclean.com/future-of-simple-commerce?utm_source=readme&utm_medium=web&utm_campaign=future_of_sc) on my blog.

 Since it's just me working on Simple Commerce in my free time, I'm currently only looking into show stopping bugs and PRs.
 This is so I can maximise the amount of time I'm spending on the next version.
 I hope you understand!